ZenFutral/CV/README.md

 *Firebird Ranch is the pen name for an author stationed in Park City, he writes predominantly on work-place and racial inequality.*

 - Functioned as a consultant for computer hardware, software, and website design.
-- Facilitated freelancer networking to accomplish goals outside of my scope.
+- Facilitated freelancer networking to accomplish goals outside my scope.

-## IT Consultant & Trainor - Educational Outfitters
+## IT Consultant & Trainer - Educational Outfitters
 >(January 2016 - December 2019)

 *Educational Outfitters is a small grant writing and consultation firm specializing in federal education funding for minority communities.*